notation-playground/notation-integration-with-ACR-and-AKV/sign-action.md

 This document walks you through how to create a GitHub Actions workflow to achieve the following goals:

-1. Build an image and push it to Azure Container Registry (ACR)
+1. Build an image and push it to Azure Container Registry (ACR).
 2. Sign the image with Notation and Notation AKV plugin with a signing key stored in Azure Key Vault (AKV).
-The generated signature is automatically pushed to ACR
+The generated signature is automatically pushed to ACR.

 ## Prerequisites

 - You have created a Key Vault in AKV and created a self-signed signing key and certificate.
 You can follow this [doc](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-sign-build-push#create-a-self-signed-certificate-azure-cli) to create self-signed key and certificate for testing purposes.
-- You have created a registry in Azure Container Registry
+- You have created a registry in Azure Container Registry.
-- You have a GitHub repository to store the sample workflow file and GitHub Secrets
+- You have a GitHub repository to store the sample workflow file and GitHub Secrets.

 ## Create GitHub Secrets to store credentials

-Enter your GitHub repository, create two encrypted secrets `ACR_PASSWORD` and `AZURE_CREDENTIALS` for the repository to authenticate with ACR and AKV.
-See the [GitHub doc](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for details.
+Enter your GitHub repository, create two encrypted secrets `ACR_PASSWORD` and `AZURE_CREDENTIALS` in the repository to authenticate with ACR and AKV.
+See [creating encrypted secrets for a repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for details.

-### Create a GitHub Secret `ACR_PASSWORD`

-Create the first GitHub Secret naming `ACR_PASSWORD`, enter the password of your ACR registry where your image will be stored in the GitHub Secret value.
+- `ACR_PASSWORD`: the password of your ACR registry where your image will be stored.
+- `AZURE_CREDENTIALS`: the credential to access your AKV where your signing key pair is stored.

+### Create `ACR_PASSWORD`

+Create a new GitHub repository secret.
+Type `ACR_PASSWORD` in the `Name` field.
+Enter your ACR password into the `Secret` field.

-### Create a GitHub Secret `AZURE_CREDENTIALS`
+### Create `AZURE_CREDENTIALS`

 Follow the steps below to get the value of `AZURE_CREDENTIALS`.
-This is credential to access your AKV where your signing key pair is stored.

 - Execute the following commands to create a new service principal on Azure.